jamesdodd-razor/razor-poc-ai-github/README.md

 ## Usage Guidelines

-- **Pages:** Add new pages by creating `.vue` files in the `pages/` directory.
-Nuxt 3 automatically generates routes based on the file structure.
+- **Pages:** Create new pages by adding `.vue` files in the `pages/` directory.
+Nuxt 3 automatically generates routes based on file structure.
 - **Components:** Place reusable Vue components in the `components/` directory.
-These can be used anywhere in your pages or layouts, leveraging Nuxt 3's auto-import feature.
+Nuxt 3 auto-imports these across your project.
-- **Composables:** For reusable logic, add composable functions to the `composables/` directory.
-These utilize the Vue 3 Composition API and are auto-imported by Nuxt 3.
+- **Composables:** For reusable logic, add functions to the `composables/` directory (auto-imported, leveraging the Vue 3 Composition API).
-- **Layouts:** Customize your app's structure by editing or adding layouts in the `layouts/` directory.
-Specify layouts in your page components with the `definePageMeta` function.
+- **Layouts:** Customize app structure by modifying or adding layouts in the `layouts/` directory.
+Assign a layout in a page component using the `definePageMeta` function.
 - **Configuration:** Manage Nuxt modules, plugins, and runtime settings in `nuxt.config.ts`.
-Tailwind CSS is integrated as a Nuxt module, so additional Tailwind configuration can be handled here or in a separate `tailwind.config.js` file.
+Tailwind CSS is integrated as a Nuxt module; customize via `tailwind.config.js` if needed.
+- **Environment Variables:** Add environment variables in a `.env` file.
+Nuxt 3 reads these automatically and exposes them via `useRuntimeConfig()`.
-- **Build for Production:** Generate and preview a production build with:
+- **Production Build:** Generate and preview a production build with:

   ```bash
   npm run build